zgracem/bunter/README.md

-# Bunter: A butler for Alfred 🕴
+# Bunter: a butler for Alfred 🕴

 Bunter lets you manage your [Alfred] [snippets] as simple YAML files.